Hannah Gadsby: Body of Work

 In July 2021, Gadsby started a solo show, title Body of Work in several venues in Australia, New Zealand, Europe, and the UK.
 Dates were also announced in the United States.
 A review of Body of Work for The Guardian by Brian Logan describes the show as "a winning return for Gadsby, to whose heavy-hitting accomplishments can now be added a flair for comedy with a light heart."
 In 2022, Netflix announced its plans to release a recording from the Body of Work tour in 2023.
 In April 2023, Netflix announced the television special about this tour was going to be titled Something Special.
 On May 10 2023, the show was released on Netflix.

 Gender Agenda

-In February 2024, Gadsby announced a comedy special on 5 March on Netflix, Hannah Gadsby's Gender Agenda, by seven genderqueer comics, Jes Tom, Alok, Asha Ward, Chloe Petts, DeAnne Smith, Krishna Istha and Mx.
+In February 2024, Gadsby announced a comedy special on 5 March on Netflix, Hannah Gadsby's Gender Agenda, by seven genderqueer comics: James Tom, Alok, Asha Ward, Chloe Petts, DeAnne Smith, Krishna Istha and Mx.
 Dahlia Belle.